mstuttgart/odoo-snippets/README.md

 This extension contains code snippets for [Odoo](https://www.odoo.com) to help you to develop Odoo modules faster and with no Typing Errors.

+All snippets follow the [OCA Maintainer Guidelines](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md) and are made to Odoo version `10.0` and `11.0`.

 ## Installation

 Launch VS Code Quick Open `Ctrl + p` or `Cmd + p`, paste the following command, and press enter.